TALAYSAY TALKING TREES TOUR – STANLEY PARK

 When you book, you will receive a confirmation email and a receipt of payment from our office manager Christine with the itinerary details for your tour which will include digital maps links of our meeting location and a photo of the Gazebo.

-Your guide (Alfonso, Wes or Candace) will be waiting at the Gazebo 15 minutes prior to every tour.
+Your guidewill be waiting at the Interpretive sign beside the Red Cedar tree between the parking lot and the Gazebo in the bus loop 15 minutes prior to every tour.
 When booking, for customer service needs, we ask you to provide the first names of all guests.
 Your guide is trained within our tribal cultural protocols to be your host and deliver and share an indigenous cultural experience.
 All questions are welcome.
 We like all of our guests to enjoy themselves and have fun.
 This tour is recommended for children 12 and older.
 Parental discretion: If your child is younger and you think that this tour suitable for them, we will be happy to have your child attend.

 Cancellation: 48 hours prior to tour 20% administration fee